 Nanshan has sought other opportunities to service the US market with its aluminum soft alloys.
-These include two other transportationrelated projects in California-the expansion of the Bay Area Rapid
+These include two other transportation-related projects in California-the expansion of the Bay ones that will connect to the Oakland airport and an extension to Santa Clara County at the heart of Silicon Valley.
+The latter project has already secured some federal funding and construction has reportedly begun.31

-Transit (BART) system and the High Speed Intercity Passenger Rail Program (which is integrated with the HSR project).
+Area Rapid Transit (BART) system and the High Speed Intercity Passenger Rail Program (which is integrated with the HSR project).